aneldev/dynadux/doc/Advanced.md

 _**Tip:** Since you use store's `state`, there is no need to pass them to `setState`._

+# Create 3rd party state library

+Dynadux makes easy to create 3rd party libraries.
+For instance a weather forecast data provider.

+There are two ways for making it:
+- Middlewares
+- Sections

+With [Middlewares](./Middlewares.md) you can access the Entire Store's State and it is used to monitor and handle a known Store or work in a Generic way.

+With [Sections](./Sections.md) (new in v1.5.0) you can create a Library that will work in its own space and makes the implementation easier.

 # Read more

 - [FAQ](./FAQ.md) Frequently asked questions